Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 [comment]: <> (OLI: Button soll rausfliegen.
 Neues Screenshot!)

 - [NEW ACTION]
   Click this button to add a new action.
 The *Search for an action* window is displayed.
-For detailed information, see [search for an action](#search-for-an-action).
+For detailed information, see [Search for an action](#search-for-an-action).